Glendale (NSW)

 Glendale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 15 projects that may impact the region.
-Notable ones include Glendale City Centre Expansion, Cardiff Strategic Planning Framework, Vida - 2 Turrug Street Whitebridge, and North West Lake Macquarie Catalyst Area (Glendale).
-The following list provides details on those most relevant.
+Area infrastructure changes significantly influence local performance.
+AreaSearch identified 15 projects potentially impacting the area.
+Major initiatives include Glendale City Centre Expansion, Cardiff Strategic Planning Framework, Vida - 2 Turrug Street Whitebridge, and North West Lake Macquarie Catalyst Area (Glendale).
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.